alb3rtuk/convoy/README.md

 ### Command Suites

 You're not just limited to options for your command-line apps.
-Escort allows you to turn your command-line apps into command-line suites, with command support.
+Convoy allows you to turn your command-line apps into command-line suites, with command support.
 Let's say you want a command-line app to control a process of some sort.
 Your process is `app.rb`.
 What you want to be able to do is the following:

 ```
 ./app.rb start